-If you plan to live with a car for a long time, reliability means everything when you shop on the used market.
-Look for the vehicles people rate high in initial quality and later report as dependable once they have a few years and at least 20,000 miles on them.
-By then, you start to see whether an auto investment will pay off or whether you bought a lemon.
+Reliability means everything when you shop on the used market.
+Look for the vehicles people rate high in initial quality and later report as dependable once they’ve a few years and at least 20,000 miles on them.
+By then, you’ll start to see whether an auto investment will pay off.

 Another approach is seeing which cars rate the worst.
-There are some variables — including how you drive or how often you drive — that could lead to a well-built vehicle wearing down before its time.
-However, when a wide range of consumers give a car poor marks on reliability, you’re better off steering clear of them when buying used.
+Some variables — how you drive or how often you drive — could lead to a well-built vehicle wearing down before its time.
+However, when a wide range of consumers give a car poor marks on reliability, you’re better off avoiding those vehicles when buying used.

-Consumer Reports did the auto shopper a big favor when it rounded up the poorest models of the past decade to be found on the secondhand market.
-Here are 30 of the worst used cars you will come across, listed by specific model year.
-They should be avoided at all costs.
+Consumer Reports did auto shoppers a big favor when it rounded up the poorest used models of the past decade.
+Here are the 30 worst used cars, listed by specific model year.
+Avoided them at all costs.

 1. Chrysler Town & Country

 Most reviews suggest the redesigned Chrysler Pacifica is a great minivan to buy.
-However, since Consumer Reports recommends giving an all-new model a year or two to settle in, consumers might wait until 2018.
-According to the returns on the Town & Country, reliability has been very bad with Chrysler minivans in the past.
+However, Consumer Reports recommends giving an all-new model a year or two to settle.
+According to returns on the Town & Country, reliability has been very bad with Chrysler minivans in the past.
 Models from 2008 through 2012 rated much worse than average.
-That holds for Grand Caravan, which is the same vehicle with a Dodge badge and a few minor tweaks.

 2. BMW X5

-Prior to its 2014 redesign, BMW X5 had multiple reliability issues.
-Surveys found drivers grappling with faulty climate control, defective fuel systems, and issues surrounding engine parts.
-Consumer Reports recommends avoiding the 2011 and 2012 models completely, but reliability issues continued into the ’13 and ’14 model years.
+Prior to its 2014 redesign, BMW X5 had many reliability issues.
+Drivers grappled with faulty climate control, defective fuel systems, and issues surrounding engine parts.
+Consumer Reports recommends avoiding the 2011 and 2012 models completely, but reliability issues continued with ’13 and ’14 model years.